-Anything mechanical is subject to a glitch and when it happens, it is very nice to have the ability to call somebody for help without the anxiety of a high towing bill or service charge.
-Policies can cover assistance from a technician, flat tire repair, towing, or a jump off.
+Anything mechanical is subject to a glitch.
+And when it happens, it is very nice to have the ability to call for help without the anxiety of a high towing bill and service charge.
+Policies can cover assistance from a technician, flat-tire repair, towing or a jump.

-When you are a long way from home and stranded, you are liable to be forced to use cash that was not in your plan.
-A few companies offer emergency expense repayment.
-This covers the costs of staying in a hotel, eating out, and other costs that may come up.
+When you are a long way from home and stranded, you can be forced to use cash reserves that were not part of your vacation plan.
+Some companies offer emergency expense repayment.
+This covers the costs of staying in a hotel, eating out and other expenses that may occur.

-This coverage is like homeowner’s insurance.
-Individuals who live all year in the RV need this policy for their own sakes.
-It is normally available in a bundle policy, which can include your personal belongings, risk riders, and RV replacement costs.
+This coverage is like homeowner’s insurance for an RV.
+People who live all year in the RV need this type of policy.
+It is normally available in a bundle, which can include your personal belongings, risk riders and RV replacement costs.

 Owning an RV is an opportunity for extraordinary experiences.
 Recreational vehicle insurance will allow you to maximize your enjoyment, knowing that your investment is protected.